 But MP Roman Lozinsky (“Voice”) asked to remove them from consideration because the legislative initiative did not pass consideration at the subcommittee:

 “Bills 9664 and 9664-1 are important.
 But the subcommittee meeting did not take place.
 We did not hear the parties in order to do a quality work.
 Of course, the committee has the right to make a decision.
 But my proposal is to be considered at the next meeting.
 And maybe someone will say why there were no subcommittee meetings?
-In our country, 98% of bills go through this procedure.”
+“In our country, 98% of bills go through this procedure.”

 Oleg Dunda (“Servant of the People”) noted that he asked Shulyak to send a letter to the NACP with a request to appoint an anti-corruption examination:

 “Why didn’t the subcommittee take place?
 The findings arrived only yesterday evening.
 Working through them in two hours is not very good.
-And secondly, there is an appeal to the NAPC - and it is considering these bills.
+And secondly, there is an appeal to the NAPC - and it considers these bills.
 Let me remind you that we had the experience of not taking into account the opinion of the NAPC when we considered project 5655 (urban planning “reform” - Author).
 Therefore, so that history does not repeat itself, I ask you to listen to the proposal of Mr. Roman Lozinsky.
 Many business associations called that they want to be at the review, we need to invite business representatives, they have warnings.
-Therefore, at the next committee we will carry out this transparently, taking into account the proposals of the NACP.”
+Therefore, at the next committee we will carry this out transparently, taking into account the proposals of the NAPC.”

 Shulyak confirmed that she had received a letter from Dunda, and added that he himself could have sent the bills for anti-correction review and not delayed the process.
 But a member of the committee explained that the experience of urban planning “reform” indicates the opposite.